With our pressure calculator, you can estimate the pressure exerted by a force on a specific surface area.

-In the text below, we have explained what is pressure and what are the most common types of pressure.
+In the text below, we will explain what pressure is and the most common types of pressure.
 Read on if you want to learn about pressure definition and pressure formula.
-You can try our pressure conversion calculator to see how many different units pressure have and how you can calculate them.
+You can try our pressure conversion calculator to see how many different units of pressure there are and how you can calculate them.

 What is pressure?

-- aerostatic pressure - the pressure inside the gas arising from its own weight.
+Aerostatic pressure – The pressure inside the gas arising from its own weight.
 Check our air pressure at altitude calculator to find the atmospheric pressure at any altitude and temperature!

-- hydrostatic pressure - analogous to the aerostatic pressure, but in this case, exerted by liquids.
+Hydrostatic pressure – Analogous to the aerostatic pressure, but in this case, exerted by liquids.

 Our pressure calculator uses the straightforward pressure formula below: